The United Nations estimates there may be as many as 23 billion chickens on this planet right now.

 Chicken Life Cycle: An Overview

-There are four basic phases to the chicken life cycle.
+There are four fundamental phases to the chicken life cycle.

 Phase 1: Embryo

-The embryo phase starts the moment the egg gets laid.
-It takes 21 days for this phase of life.
+The embryo phase begins the moment the egg is laid.
+It lasts another 21 days for this phase of life.

 Phase 2: Chick

-The chick phase starts on day 21 when the chick hatches.
-The length of time it takes for this phase depends on the specific breed of chicken.
+The chick phase begins on day 21 when the chick sheds its egg.
+How long the chick phase lasts depends on the specific breed of chicken.

 Phase 3: Pullet (Adolescent)